 Women’s League also encourages the media (television, radio, newspapers, social media, blogs, etc.) to:

-In addition, whereas surges of demand for prostitutes in the United States are related to major sporting events such as the Super Bowl, the victims, some as young as 10 when arrested, are often charged with prostitution.
+In addition, whereas surges of demand for prostitutes in the United States are related to major sporting events, such as the Super Bowl, the victims, some as young as 10 when they are arrested, are often charged with prostitution.
 If and when the youngsters reunite with their families, they need to undergo physical and mental rehabilitation before they can go on with their lives.
 Prosecutors and judges must be educated about the plight of young prostitutes as victims.

 Therefore, be it resolved, members of Women’s League for Conservative Judaism: